-A History Build is a build that starts after a build with more recent changes.
-That is, a history build is a build that disrupts normal builds flow according to the order of the source revisions.
+A history build is a build that starts after a build with more recent changes.
+That is, a history build is a build that disrupts a normal build flow according to the order of the source revisions.

 A build may become a history build in the following situations:

 If you initiate a build on particular changes manually using the Run Custom Build dialog.

 If you have a VCS trigger with a quiet period set.
 During this quiet period, a different user can start a build with more recent changes.
 In this case, your automatically triggered build will have an older source revision when it starts, and will be marked as a history build.